 In honor of Black History Month, we want to celebrate African-Americans who have made a difference in the health world.
 The figures in this article have either been doctors, patients, public officials, activists, or researchers.
-Thanks to these individuals, there have been advancements in breast cancer research, eye health, asthma, and health care polices.
+Thanks to these individuals, there have been advancements in breast cancer research, vision health, asthma, and health care policies.
 Let’s meet some of these inspirational people.

 Henry Blair (1807-1860):

 There isn’t much information about the life of Henry Blair, but he did invent the seed planter, which allowed farmers to plant corn quickly and efficiently.
 He was also the second African-American to hold a United States patent.
 He also invented a cotton planter that deposited seeds evenly in freshly turned soil.
 He was also the second African-American inventor to be rewarded a patent for his invention.

 In 1864, Dr. Crumpler became the first African-American woman to earn a medical degree.
 After working with clinics and conducting research to help improve the health of black communities, she dedicated the rest of her life to providing medical treatment to newly freed African-Americans in the South after the Civil War.

 Daneil Hale Williams (1858-1931):

 Dr. Williams started the first African-American-owned hospital in America.
 He was a renowned cardiologist, who was actually one of the first doctors to perform open-heart surgery on a human patient.
 Before he died, Dr. Williams co-founded the National Medical Association for African-American doctors.